 Kos has five moons.

 1. the White Huntress

 Largest of the moons.
 Unwavering and constant, crowding the horizon.
-She lightens the ocean-facing prow, bathes the path to treasure in opalescence, guides the axe-wielding lunatic and illuminates the cowering victim.
+She lightens the seaward prow, bathes the path to treasure in opalescence, guides the axe-maniac and illuminates the cowering victim.
 Wolves pray to her.

 2. the Red Moon

 Goddess of bats, jackals, drunkards, emperors and all who fancy themselves beyond the ken of others.
 A viscous, inconstant presence, it waxes and diminishes according to its own inscrutable rhythms.
 When the Red Moon waxes, the glowline of the Lunar Empire extends to new regions and the Goddess subjugates new peoples.
 As it wanes, so do the fortunes of its adherents.

 Strangely, the Red Moon has nothing to do with the God Kos.
 His color is also red, but the River Kos is unaffected by the tides of the Red Moon.
 Perhaps this is why Red Lunar Priests and Kossick Monks despise one another so much.